 • race: African-Americans have an increased risk

-Knowing the symptoms of stroke can help you receive help quickly and improve your outlook.
+Knowing the symptoms of stroke can help you get help quickly and improve your outlook.
 Early treatment can increase your risk for survival and decrease your risk for more serious complications of stroke, which can include:

 - paralysis or muscle weakness on one side of the body